Lyve1981/autosampler/README.md

 # Dependencies
 *portaudio* - for audio input

 *portmidi* - for MIDI output

+Both of them are included in the repository and are built with the main project.

 *cmake* - build system

-Both of them are included in the repository and are built with the main project
 # Building
 Build system used is cmake.
 Example to compile on Windows: